peter-hristov/arrange-and-traverse-algorithm/README.md

     CGAL v6.0.1

 # Building
 You could install all the dependencies on your own, or use the build script we provide.
-Our script clones vtk, ttk and cgal into the ./libraries folder and then compiles and intall them in the folder ./libraries/install.
+Our script clones vtk, ttk and cgal into the ./libraries folder and then compiles and install them in the folder ./libraries/install.
-The ttk lbraris linked to the vtk install in ./libraries/install.
+The ttk library linked to the vtk install in ./libraries/install.
 To run the build script with 4 cores:

 ```